StephanSchmidt/ai-coding-comparison/README.md

 # AI Coding Comparison

+How can we compare AI IDEs and their capabilities?

+One way is to have a very simple application and compare how easy it is to extend the application with new features.

-The idea is to have a very simple app and codebase that everyone can understand.
+- The idea is to have a very simple app and codebase that everyone can understand.

-Then have a list of common tasks on how to change and extend the codebase with new features.
+- Then have a list of common tasks on how to change and extend the codebase with new features.

 Record working on the common tasks with different AI IDEs and compare their